shihanfu/shihanfu2.github.io/_pages/about.md

 HI!
 I'm Shihan, an MPhil student majoring in computational media and arts (CMA) from the Hong Kong University of Science and Technology.
 My research interest includes Human-Computer Interaction, Accessibility, Virtual Reality, and Social Computing.

-I'm a group member in [APEX Lab](https://www.mingmingfan.com/lab/) at HKUST.
+My current academic supervisor is Prof.Mingming Fan, I'm also a group member in [APEX Lab](https://www.mingmingfan.com/lab/) at HKUST.
 We are working to make computing more accessible and usable to everyone.

-You can find my CV [Shihan's Curriculum Vitae](assets/ShihanFu's%20CV.pdf).
+You can find my CV here: [Shihan's Curriculum Vitae](assets/ShihanFu's%20CV.pdf).

 [Email](mailto:Sfu663@connect.hkust-gz.edu.cn) / [Github](https://github.com/shihanfu)